ace720/scripts/README.md

 ## **Introduction**

 In this repo, one can find various helpful scripts written in bash for automating linux chores like cleaning up unneeded files (generated or created by the user).
-Because these scripts require scheduling, we will use `systemd` timers for scheduling,`systemd` timers provide a flexible mechanism for scheduling and managing jobs and services.
+Because these scripts require scheduling, we will use `systemd` timers for scheduling,systemd timers provide a flexible mechanism for scheduling and managing jobs and services.

 ## **Scripts in this repo**